Skip to main content

 Purpose

-The SPARK Program will empower Purdue-led research to achieve national prominence by providing faculty teams with the necessary internal resources to support critical research development activities.
-These internal resources will include project strategy, teaming, and proposal development.
-This will provide the SPARK interdisciplinary teams with long runways that enable them to be highly competitive in large center competitions.
-Here, “large center” is defined as any project with an anticipated total external funding value of ≥ $7,000,000 (including indirect costs) over the course of the award.
-Large center teams will likely require many additional internal and external partners; the goal of this program is to solidify and propel the core nucleus of Purdue investigators to effectively build these teams.
+The SPARK Program empowers Purdue-led research to achieve national prominence by providing faculty teams with the necessary internal resources to support critical research development activities.
+These internal resources will include support for project strategy, teaming, and proposal development.
+The goal is to enable the Purdue teams to be highly competitive in large center competitions.
+Here, “large center” is defined as any project with anticipated total external funding value of ≥ $7,000,000 (including indirect costs) over the course of the award.
+Large center-level teams will likely require many additional internal and external partners; the goal of this program is to solidify and propel the core nucleus of Purdue investigators to effectively build teams and strategies.

-The SPARK Program will support teams composed of up to 4 core faculty investigators to target a specific anticipated funding opportunity.
-The ceiling on funding for each team is $100,000, and it is expected that a good fraction of these funds will support faculty release and/or summer support, although the individual budget is at the discretion of the proposing team.
+The SPARK Program will support teams composed of up to 4 core faculty investigators to target a specific funding opportunity.
+This funding opportunity must be identified in the application (see criteria below).
+The ceiling on funding for each team is $100,000.
+The individual budget is at the discretion of the proposing team, although it is anticipated that a good fraction of the funds will support faculty release and/or summer support.
+If prospective teams have questions about permissible budgets, they can contact Emily Stevenson (steve201@purdue.edu).

 Eligibility

-Teams shall be comprised of a core group of up to four investigators.
-Any tenure/tenure-track faculty, research faculty, or clinical faculty member at any Purdue campus may serve as a PI or co-PI on a SPARK application.
-However, no person may serve as the lead PI on more than one SPARK application per cycle, and no person may be a PI or co-PI on more than two applications per cycle.
-If an investigator is listed in a manner that violates either of these points, the submission(s) that was submitted last will be returned without review.
+The SPARK team may include tenure/tenure-track faculty, research faculty, or clinical faculty from Purdue West Lafayette or Indianapolis.
+The majority of team members must demonstrate evidence of existing collaboration (see criteria below).
+No faculty may serve as the lead PI on more than one SPARK application per cycle, and no faculty may be a PI or co-PI on more than two applications per cycle.
+If any faculty are listed in a manner that violate either of these criteria, the submission(s) will be returned without review.

 Program Application Process and Evaluation Criteria

-• Intellectual Merit and Technical Impact.
+• Merit and Impact.
 Describe what high-level challenge is being addressed and how this effort will target a significant gap relative to other current efforts.
 Describe how the proposed research will alter the foundational landscape of the field of study.
-The application must detail the complementary or unique nature of the proposed center relative to any existing external centers that would be seen as competition.
+What is the significance/broad societal relevance of this work?
+Detail the complementary or unique nature of the proposed center relative to any existing external centers that would be seen as competition.

-• Strength of the Proposed Center Structure and Management Plan.
-Provide details on the approach to addressing the problem as described in the funding call, especially in terms of center organization and management.
+• Project Approach and Management Plan.
+Provide details on the approach to addressing the problem specific to the funding solicitation.
+Additionally, provide details on the center organization and management envisioned.

 • Impact on Existing Purdue Resources and Budget.
-Explain how the proposed team fits within the existing Purdue research enterprise without duplicating current efforts on campus.
-Provide a rough order of magnitude (ROM) SPARK budget; Sponsored Programs Services should not be involved at the application stage.
-Please be prepared to include a more detailed budget if invited to the oral presentation stage.
+Explain how, if funded, the proposed team fits within the existing Purdue research enterprise without duplicating current efforts on campus.
+Explain what the SPARK funding will enable your team to accomplish that would not be possible otherwise.
+Provide a SPARK rough order of magnitude (ROM) budget; Sponsored Programs Services should not be involved at the pre-proposal stage.

-Applications are due on February 15, 2024, with the initial down-selection completed in early April.
-After oral discussions in late April with the internal selection committee, final funding decisions will be made, and applicants will be notified in May 2024.
 To minimize administrative workload, no letters of support will be considered for the application submission stage; however, it is strongly recommended that the proposing investigators informally discuss their applications with their unit heads and ADRs before submission.
-Teams that are invited for oral discussions with the internal selection committee will need to work with their unit heads and ADRs to have documentation that the unit and college are supportive of their research teaming endeavors, especially in the context of faculty release time.
+Teams that are invited for oral presentations need to work with their unit heads and ADRs to have documentation that the unit and college are supportive of this endeavor, especially in the context of the proposed budget.

 Application Submission Procedures